Rates of convergence in conditional covariance matrix with nonparametric entries estimation: Methodology for nonparametric conditional covariance estimation

-The estimator defined \eqref{eq:def_estimator_Sigma_b} relies on an unknown nonparametric density distribution function $f_Y(y)$.
-Hence, we are dealing with a semiparametric framework.
-Our aim is to study under which conditions the density of $Y$ is a mere blurring parameter, that does not play any role in the estimation procedure.
-In this case, the plug-in method does not hamper the estimation rate of the conditional covariance $\Sigma$, i.e. leading to an efficient estimation rate.
-In the next section we shall establish the rate of convergence for the mean squared risk of $\hat{\sigma}_{ij}$.
+Equation \eqref{eq:def_estimator_Sigma_b} presents a robust estimator for $\sigma_{ij}$ due to all consideration already exposed.
+We shall use it for the rest of the article.
+In some sense, we consider a semiparametric framework in this contribution.
+Our aim is to study the conditions under which the density of $Y$ is a mere blurring parameter that plays none role in the estimation procedure.
+Here, the plug-in method does not hinder the estimation rate for the conditional covariance $\Sigma$, thereby leading to an efficient estimation rate.
+In the next section, we establish the rate of convergence for the mean squared risk of $\hat{\sigma}_{ij}$.